 According to the article, this innovative clinic is offering holistic therapies like kinesiotherapy, physiotherapy, and ergotherapy in addition to psychotherapy (both individual and group).
 Because many behavioral addicts seek help due to relationship breakdowns, inability to remain employed and debt issues, the clinic has social workers who can help patients find a job and resolve debt problems.

 Inpatient treatment at Basel University Psychiatric Clinics for a behavioral addiction lasts between six and 10 weeks.
 To date, the clinic is the first and only one of its kind in the world.
 The pioneering work psychiatrists staffing the clinic plan to do regarding treatment of behavioral addictions is expected to set precedents for emerging clinics that also specialize in treating behavioral addictions.

-Florida House Experience offers treatment plans specially designed for people with behavioral addictions.
+FHE Health offers treatment plans specially designed for people with behavioral addictions.
 Through a combination of cognitive behavioral therapy, psychoeducation, motivational interviewing and professional support, patients will be able to identify specific triggers that compel them to engage in unproductive and unhealthy activities.
 In addition, patients also learn how to implement effective coping techniques they can use to manage their addiction and develop a deep understanding of why they are addicted to the Internet, gambling, shopping, video games or sexual encounters.